-Siesta is a thing all over Spain, and Barcelona is no different in that regard.
-Not to be confused with a fiesta, siesta is midday rest, typically for a couple of hours after lunch.
-What this means in practice is that most of the businesses are closed between 2 PM and 4 PM – if you’re looking to do some shopping, you better not think about doing it during siesta.
+Siesta is a thing all over Spain, and Barcelona is no different.
+Not to be confused with a fiesta, siesta is a midday rest, typically for a couple of hours after lunch.
+What this means in practice is that most of the businesses are closed between 2 PM and 4 PM – if you’re looking to do some shopping when you visit Barcelona, you better plan around it.

 Most restaurants will stay open though, so it’s not like the entire city goes on stand-by during this time.
 But if you’re trying to visit a museum or a church and the door is closed, don’t expect it to open before 4-5 PM.
 Only the largest tourist attractions will stay open during Siesta and if you’ve already seen all of those, you might as well partake in the siesta!
 When in Rome Barcelona…